IAB-PrivSec-program/draft-iab-privsec-confidentiality-mitigations/draft-iab-privsec-confidentiality-mitigations.md

 default {{RFC4306}}, and TLS supports PFS via the use of specific ciphersuites {{RFC5246}}.

-Dynamic key exfiltration cannot be prevent by protocol means.
+Dynamic key exfiltration cannot be prevented by protocol means.
 By definition, any secrets that are used in the protocol will be transmitted to the attacker and used to decrypt what the protocol encrypts.
 Likewise, no technical means will stop a willing